celestiaorg/celestia-specs/specs/data_structures.md

 - [`availableDataOriginalSquareSize`](#header) parity pieces (maximum of [`AVAILABLE_DATA_ORIGINAL_SQUARE_MAX`](./consensus.md#constants)) (i.e `availableDataOriginalSquareSize * 2` total pieces), for an erasure efficiency of 50%.
 In other words, any 50% of the pieces from the `availableDataOriginalSquareSize * 2` total pieces are enough to recover the original data.
 - [`SHARE_SIZE`](./consensus.md#constants) bytes per piece

+Note that [`availableDataOriginalSquareSize`](#header) may vary each block.
 [Leopard-RS](https://github.com/catid/leopard) is a C library that implements the above scheme with quasilinear runtime.

 ### 2D Reed-Solomon Encoding Scheme